-The Club's financial assets under category (b) includes cash and receivables from members, related parties and officers and employees and other receivables.
+The Club's financial assets under category (b) includes cash and cash equivalents and receivables from members, related parties and officers and employees and other receivables.

 Financial assets are included in current assets, except when these are expected to be received or realized more than twelve (12) months after the financial reporting date which are classified as non-current assets.